Revisiting the Radio Lateral Distribution Function: An amplitude dependence on $X_{\rm max}$ and primary composition: Discussion and conclusion

 Although the main goal of this work was just to understand what gives rise to the electric field amplitude dependence on \xmax, this dependence might have impacts on other radio reconstruction techniques.
 It is well known that the shape of the radio footprint at ground level depends on \xmax.
 This fact is used by \xmax reconstruction methods, such as the LOFAR-like ones~\cite{OriginalLofarXmax,LofarXmax2021,AERAXmaxPRL,AERAXmax}.
 But, as we have shown, \xmax also has an impact on the measured electric field amplitudes.
 This means that both, the shape and the brightness of the radio footprint have information on the \xmax of the shower.

 The LOFAR-like \xmax reconstructions compare data with multiple simulations and use a $\chi^2$ method to obtain \xmax.
 These methods typically employ an energy scaling factor to calculate $\chi^2$, such as the factor $f_s$ of Eq.
 1 of~\cite{LofarXmax2021} or the factor $S$ of Eq.
 2 of~\cite{AERAXmax}.
 This factor scales the measured fluences to minimize the difference between the data and the multiple simulations.
 This is done to take into account energy measurement uncertainties and other systematic effects during the reconstruction.
 After the full analysis, one can obtain the value of the scaling factor that minimizes the differences between data and simulation, which in turn can provide a better energy estimate for the shower.
-Fluence is an observable related to the electric field, defined as the time integral of the field amplitude around the pulse (see Eq.
-1 of~\cite{AERAXmax}).
-Although we have not explicitly studied the dependence of the fluence on \xmax, we expect it to be similar to the peak amplitude dependence we’ve been discussing.
+Since the radio fluence is obtained from the electric field, we expect it to follow a similar dependence on \xmax as the peak amplitude discussed above.

 However, leaving the scaling factor completely free for every shower, which is the case for the AERA \xmax reconstruction~\cite{AERAXmax}, also has a disadvantage.
 It will erase any amplitude (fluence) differences between the showers and thus lose some information on \xmax.
 In that case, the method will only pick up the footprint shape dependence on \xmax and not the amplitude dependence.
 This is especially critical for zeniths close to the “magic angle”, where the only \xmax dependence is on amplitude (see right panels of Fig.~\ref{fig:LDFExamples}).
 As a result, the method could yield very poor or even failed reconstructions in this zenith range.
 But, as far as we know, no one has applied the LOFAR method to very inclined showers yet.
 At lower zeniths, where the shape dependence on \xmax is stronger, the effect of a completely free scaling factor should be less pronounced.
 But constraining this scaling factor could in principle improve the \xmax resolution, since the method would then automatically take into account both, the shape and amplitude \xmax dependences.